Thinkpad X220 disassembly steps:

-Unplug the plug that connects the backup battery to motherboard, and remove the motherboard backup battery.
+Unplug the plug that connects the backup battery to the motherboard, and remove the motherboard backup battery.

 Remove the antenna on the wireless card, and loosen a screw you can pull out the wireless card.

-The bluetooth card can also be pulle out just by loosening one screw.
+The Bluetooth card can also be pulled out just by loosening one screw.

 Remove the keyboard dock (commonly known as the C shell).